Super-Protocol/docs/docs/developers/deployment_guides/nodejs_tunnels/static_content.md

 * `authToken` is the token that you saved in the `auth-token` file from the first section.
 * The `cert` and `key` fields specify the relative paths to the SSL certificate and key files, respectively.

 ### Create an archive

-using the command:
+From inside the directory, run the command:

 ```
 tar -czvf tunnel-client-data.tar.gz private.pem cert.crt content config.json
 ```

-This will result in `tunnel-client-data.tar.gz`.
+This will create an archive `tunnel-client-data.tar.gz`.

 ### Upload archive to StorJ

-using the command:
+The same way as we did for Tunnel Server config file, upload `tunnel-client-data.tar.gz` to StorJ:

 ```
 spctl files upload tunnel-client-data.tar.gz --output tunnel-client-data.json --filename tunnel-client-data.tar.gz
 ```

 This will produce `tunnel-client-data.json`.

 ### Create the tunnel client order

-using the command:
+Finally, create Tunnel Client order for the same duration as you created Tunnel Server:

 ```
-spctl workflows create --tee 1,1 --tee-slot-count 3 --solution 6,2 --solution 11,7 --data tunnel-client-data.json --storage 20,16
+spctl workflows create --tee 1 --solution 6,2 --solution 11,7 --data tunnel-client-data.json --storage 20,16 --min-rent-minutes 1440
 ```

 Remember the resulting order ID.